cmusatyalab/gabriel/examples/README.md

 do JPEG encoding, and likely avoids compression artifacts.
 However, it requires transmitting 1.5 bytes for every pixel in the image.

-The image dimensions and rotation of the image are sent as extras fields in the `InputFrame` proto.
+The image dimensions and rotation of the image are added to the extras field of the `InputFrame` proto.

 ## Empty Messages

 The empty messages example sends `InputFrame` protos to the server, without adding anything to them.
-This example functions almost like a ping test.
+This example functions as a ping test.

 This example doesn't have a real sensor slowing down the rate that new inputs are produced, so it's important to keep the call to `asyncio.sleep` in the